aliaafarouk/aliaafarouk/README.md

 I am a Software Engineer interested in the web field, so I am constantly learning web languages to develop my skills to become a full-stack developer.

-I love drawing and reading and learning new things.
+I love drawing, reading and learning new things.
 I love writing my goals, arranging my thoughts, and planning to achieve those goals.

 When I was in college, I volunteered in a student activity called Minders, As a member in Academic community I was responsible for explaining college subjects